EliotJanvier/workshop_modular/README.md

 ```
 In the code sample above, you can see that:
 - there are two objects, representing a car and a truck
-- both of these objects have *member functions* that can be called just like
-  normal functions, with the difference that they are accessible only through
+- both of these objects have *member functions* or ***methods*** that can be called just like normal functions, with the difference that they are accessible only through their object.
-  their object.
-- the throw_in_the_sky can take both a car_t and a truck_t as argument, and treats
-  them the same way.
-This is not normally possible in classical C without
-  passing additionnal parameters to define the type of the objects.
+- the throw_in_the_sky can take both a car_t and a truck_t as argument, and treats them the same way.
+This is not normally possible in classical C without passing additionnal parameters to define the type of the objects.

-With modular C, it is not necessary to keep track of the type of objects because
-they contain their own functionalities, and a lot of work can be abstracted in order
-to reduce the quantity of code.
+With modular C, it is not necessary to keep track of the type of objects because they contain their own functionalities, and a lot of work can be abstracted in order to reduce the quantity of code.

-Lets see how to do this.
+Let's see how to do this.

 ## Structures and memory alignment

-Lets start with the concept of memory alignement.
+Let's start with the concept of memory alignement.
 Take the following structure:

 ```C
 struct foo_s {